 The bar area is covered, but it’s surrounded by windows on three sides so you can stay dry while sipping on drinks.

-Arco Lounge is another beautiful space where you can relax and watch the ships go by.
+208 Wine Bar is another beautiful space where you can relax with a glass of wine while watching the ships go by.

 Prefer to sit outdoors?

-There’s also an indoor seating area in the lobby of the hotel that has large windows overlooking the Savannah River.
+There’s also an indoor seating area in the lobby of the Hyatt that has large windows overlooking the Savannah River.

 Related Reading: Get the Inside Scoop on the Cargo Ships in Savannah